certbot/certbot/docs/using.rst

 Nginx
 -----

-The Nginx plugin has been distributed with Certbot since version 0.9.0 and should work for most configurations.
+The Nginx plugin should work for most configurations.
 We recommend backing up Nginx configurations before using it (though you can also revert changes to configurations with ``certbot --nginx rollback``).
 You can use it by providing the ``--nginx`` flag on the commandline.